 The value of the ETI the employer may claim per qualifying employee depends on the amount of the monthly remuneration paid to each of them.
 Employees’ remuneration can fall into one of three income brackets, each with its own calculation.
 Furthermore, different calculations apply in the first and second years of the incentive.

-Where an employee is employed for less than 160 hours in the month, the remuneration amount must be ‘grossed up’ to 160 hours per month to calculate the value of the ETI.
-The amount can then be calculated and be ‘grossed down’ in the same ratio.
-The ratio is determined by dividing 160 by the number of actual hours employed.
+Where an employee is employed for less than 160 hours in the month, the remuneration amount must be “grossed up” to 160 hours per month to calculate the value of the ETI.
+The ETI amount claimable can then be determined and “grossed down” in the same ratio.
+The ratio is determined by dividing 160 by the number of actual hours employed (discussed below).

 The ETI calculated is used to reduce an employer’s PAYE liability for a given month and is reflected on the EMP201 along with any ETI carried forward and the amount of ETI utilised.
 Where the PAYE amount is lower than the ETI, the employer’s PAYE liability will be 0; any ETI not utilised is carried forward to the following period.
 Where the PAYE exceeds the ETI, the full ETI may be used to reduce the PAYE liability and nothing will be carried forward.
 Please see the following article for more information on PAYE:

-ETI may not be carried forward to March or September; therefore, any ETI not utilised at the end of February and August each year will need to be claimed back from SARS.
+SARS stipulates that ETI may not be carried forward to March or September; therefore, you will notice that ETI Brought Forward will always be R0.00 on the EMP201s for March and September.
+Any ETI Carried Forward and, therefore, not utilised at the end of February and August each year will need to be claimed back from SARS.